Forecasts: CONUS20 · mesoh1a · SPlainsMeso · SPlainsStorm · CONUS20/wrf · S4C0/wrf · S4CN/wrf · SP4CN/wrf · SP4N2/wrf · SP4N4/wrf · SP4P4/wrf

 and the

-Using the Advanced Regional Prediction System (ARPS), CAPS produces daily forecasts at 20, 9 and 3 km resolutions in support of current and future CAPS research.
+Using the Advanced Regional Prediction System (ARPS), CAPS produces daily forecasts in support of current and future research.
 These forecasts are designed to provide verification input to the model development effort.

 This site is maintained by Kevin W. Thomas